apache/incubator-teaclave/docs/how-to-add-your-function.md

 ```
 #### Invoke the task
 The next step is to invoke the task.
 Because every party involving in the task has approved
 the task.
 Teaclave only require one party to invoke the task.
+If one party doesn't approve
+the task, the step will fail.
-In the example, user 3 invokes
+In the example, user 3 invokes the task.
-the task.

 #### Get the result
 After the computation, one user can get results from two sources, a summary of the task you returned by your implemented function and the output files you register in the above task.